DragonBlame/tpf-dragons-edition/GAMEPLAY.md

 6. Press on `Save` button.

 * [Crouch sliding](https://www.nexusmods.com/skyrimspecialedition/mods/39157) - While sprinting, you can press `Left Ctrl` button to perform crouch slide.
 Useful, when you need to hide as fast as possible or get to some kind of barrier between you and enemy while dodging projectiles.
+* [Interacting with different terrain](https://www.nexusmods.com/skyrimspecialedition/mods/63232) - Seek and interact with floating white orbs in dungeons to traverse through different obstacles on your way.
 * [Knocking](https://www.nexusmods.com/skyrimspecialedition/mods/14098) - Knock on locked doors by activating them.
 Good for roleplaying and also useful.
 * [Claiming strongholds](https://www.nexusmods.com/skyrimspecialedition/mods/29882) - Claim several outposts for the faction you support to keep hostile enemies from coming back making Skyrim a safer place.
 * [Upgraded horses](https://www.nexusmods.com/skyrimspecialedition/mods/50250) - Realistic (faster) horse speed and better handling for horse riding.
 Increased base stamina of all horses.